 The purpose of this two-weeks workshop is to develop practical and critical skills toward representation of knowledge in digital archives and to build a small-scaled digital archive.

 In the first week, we learn how to work with catalogues, performing ‘distant reading’ of our data working with OpenRefine.
 Using OpenRefine, students will gain critical insights on how to read, inspect the content and structure, clean and enrich digital catalogues.
 We will learn different ways of organizing the archive and enriching the data using authority files and linked open data, such as data from library of congress, VIAF and more.

-In the second week, building on the practical experience and critical insights acquired in the first week, students will design and implement a digital archive for their collection of documents and will design its metadata.
-We will work with Omeka and Tropy and get into deeper details, experimenting with various forms of data representation.
+In the second week, building on the practical experience and critical insights acquired in the first week, students will design and implement a digital archive for a collection of documents and will design its metadata.
+We will work with Omeka-s and Tropy, get into deeper details, experimenting with various forms of data representation.